Low-Tech Sustainability Hacks

 • Add baking soda for scrubbing power.

-• Use lemon juice as a natural disinfectant.
+• Use lemon juice for a natural disinfectant.

 DIY cleaners are not only better for the planet but also much cheaper.